WebProgrammingII/WEPO/react/README.md

 ## Project 3
 We are going to expand on our project and create the NavigationBar which uses routing in the application.
 Insert a logo to the navigation bar.
 We are going to define three routes: News, Top 10 Games, About.
 The main site should be News.
 NavigationBar should have it's tests defined before implementing the component.

+Also add dynamic links when a news item is pressed, it should return a detailed view.

 The components Top 10 Games and About are provided.